is alcohol withdrawal syndrome (AWS)?

 Mild symptoms of AWS can often be treated at home.
-A
+A relative or

-blood tests.
 You may also need tests for alcohol-related medical problems.

-If your home environment isn’t helpful for staying sober,
+If your home environment isn’t helpful for staying sober, talk

 If your symptoms are more severe, you may need to stay in the

 hospital.
 This is so your doctor can monitor your condition and manage any

 complications.
 You may need to get fluids through your veins to prevent